pachterlab/RMEJLBASBMP_2024/README.md

-# Seurat vs Scanpy project

-This is a project to compare package selection and version control for single-cell RNA-seq analysis.
+This is the repository which contains all code for the preprint The impact of package selection and versioning on single-cell RNA-seq analysis by Joseph Rich, Lambda Moses, et al.

-To run the docker image (based on rocker/rstudio, with installed conda, system packages, and python/R packages): docker run -d -p 8787:8787 -e PASSWORD=yourpassword -v /path/to/project:/workspace josephrich98/scrnaseq_packages_and_versioning:1.0
+To run the docker image (based on rocker/rstudio, with installed conda, system packages, R packages, and prebuilt conda environments): docker run -d -p 8787:8787 -e PASSWORD=yourpassword -v /path/to/project:/workspace josephrich98/rmejlbasbmp_2024:1.0_seu5

 The dockerfile can be found in ./analysis/env

 There are two main folders
+- analysis (analysis of Seurat vs. Scanpy, read/cell downsampling, and version control)
-- matrix_generation
+- matrix_generation (count matrix generation from fastq files)
-- analysis

 Each folder has its own README.md file with more information.